Which city is cheaper, Berlin or Kuala Lumpur?

 Kuala Lumpur gets a good bit of rain this time of year.
 In July, Kuala Lumpur usually receives more rain than Berlin.
 Kuala Lumpur gets 150 mm (5.9 in) of rain, while Berlin receives 50 mm (2 in) of rain each month for the summer.

 The autumn brings many poeple to Kuala Lumpur as well as Berlin.
-Kuala Lumpur attracts visitors year-round for its warm weather and tropical climate.
+Kuala Lumpur attracts visitors year-round for its warm weather and sunny climate.
 Additionally, the autumn months attract visitors to Berlin because of the city's sights and attractions, the shopping scene, and the music scene.

 In the autumn, Kuala Lumpur often gets more sunshine than Berlin.
 Kuala Lumpur gets 169 hours of sunny skies this time of year, while Berlin receives 106 hours of full sun.